Baso1st/hackerrank-leetcode-practice/README.md

 # hackerrank-leetcode-practice
-The repository contains my solutions to some of the hackerrank and leetcode problems that I solved.
+The repository contains my solutions to some of hackerrank and leetcode problems.